Snow-Gremlin/Blackboard/README.md

 - Need to add Unit-tests and functional tests
 - Need to flesh out the [Design Documentation](https://github.com/Grant-Nelson/BlackboardCSharp/blob/main/Blackboard/Documentation/Design.md)
 - Need to grammar check and spell check code comments
-- The [TODO.md](https://github.com/Grant-Nelson/BlackboardCSharp/blob/main/Blackboard/Documentation/TODO.md) should be turned into Github Issues

 Currenty the parser is being finished.
 After that the API for consuming Blackboard will be started.